FranzZemen/re/ts-src/LetsGetStarted.md

 externalized capability, and thus may return Promises by design.
 It's entirely possible that rule execution, for instance is dependent on a database lookup provided by a Function Expression.
 Let's take our example of comparing a stock price; what if the stock price is not in the data domain?
 It's quite logical that it might be directly obtained from an API.
-We can wrap the API call and expose it as a Function Expression for re-use, passing in the ticker, which itself may come from the data domain:
+We can wrap the API call and expose it as a Function Expression for rulesEngine-use, passing in the ticker, which itself may come from the data domain:

     @CurrentStockPrice[ticker] > 5.0